On Markowitz's pseudodistance for conformal manifolds: Markowitz hyperbolicity

-It remains to show that $(1)\Rightarrow (3)$.
-We now assume that $M$ is Markowitz hyperbolic and show that $\delta_M$ is locally equivalent to a Riemannian distance.
-We already know from the preceding arguments that $\delta_M$ is locally bounded below by a Riemannian distance, so we only need to bound $\delta_M$ from above by a multiple of a Riemannian distance.
-Arguing as before, we can find a Riemannian metric $g$ on $M$ such that $F_M\leq \Vert\cdot\Vert_g$ on $C(TM)$, because $F_M$ is bounded on compact subsets.
-Let $d_g$ be the Riemannian distance associated to $g$ and, for $x,y\in M$, let
+\begin{proof} Let us first show that $\delta_M$ is always locally bounded above by a Riemannian distance.
+Since $F_M$ is bounded on compact subsets of $M$, we can find a Riemannian metric $h$ on $M$ such that $F_M\leq \Vert\cdot\Vert_h$ on $C(TM)$.
+Let $d_h$ be the Riemannian distance associated to $h$ and, for $x,y\in M$, let